kevslinger/Ravenclaw-toolkit/README.md

 Hello, and welcome to our repository!
 We hope to write some cool tools to help people with Arithmancy.
 If you are planning to work on this as a developer, please see the [Developer](#developer) section.

+## Installation

+First, we need to get you set up with the proper python environment.
+We recommend using a virtual environment (like [virtualenv](https://pypi.org/project/virtualenv/)) for managing the dependencies.
+Once you have virtualenv installed, create a virtual environment with `virtualenv venv --python=python3`, then `source venv/bin/activate`.
+Then, install the dependencies with `pip install -r requirements.txt`.

 ### PDF Splitter

 To split your Harry Potter PDFs into pages, first you'll need to move your PDFs into the `ravenclaw_toolkit/static` folder.
 Make sure they are named the following: